tryingsomestuff/Minic/README.md

 * 0.46 : little optim
 * 0.47 : clean up, try uci support
 * 0.48 : some evaluation features about Pawn
 * 0.49 : more pawn features
 * 0.50 : more rook and pawn features (new Win32 releases)
 * 0.51 : use bishop pair bonus
 * 0.52 : fix history, check extension, some endgames (prepare for pawn hash table ...)
 * 0.53 : fix pawn eval
 * 0.54 : working on extension and eval
 * 0.55 : working on extension and eval
 * 0.56 : TC issue in multi-thread mode
 * 0.57 : fix 0.56
-* 0.58 to 0.60 : trying so add evaluation feature (without success ...)
+* 0.58 and 0.59 : trying so add evaluation feature (without success ...)
+* 0.60 : use hash in qsearch
 * 0.61 : KPK and code clean up

 ## Thanks